Best travel telescopes in 2024

 William Optics GTF 102 five element astrograph

-The GTF 102 is supplied with a high-quality soft padded case.
+The GTF 102 is supplied with a high-quality soft padded case which is an excellent accessory for travel telescopes.
 It is very substantial and protects the telescope in transit very well indeed.
 With both carry handles and a shoulder strap, transporting the scope is easy.

 We were very pleasantly surprised by the shape of stars across the field of view and right into the corners.
 The two-element internal field flattener was certainly doing its job and so too was the triplet lens, as chromatic aberration was also well controlled.